unnati914/Care4ther-/README.md

-CARE4THER APP USING ML AND ANDROID
+# CARE4THER APP USING ML AND ANDROID

-Nearly 80% of accidents take place yearly . this piece of code will help the users to detect an accident an a early stage and it is detected by different libraries like Deep learning etc.
+Nearly 80% of accidents take place yearly.
+This piece of code will help the users to detect an accident an a early stage and it is detected by different libraries like Deep learning etc.

-Code Requirements
+# Code Requirements

-You can install Conda for python which resolves all the dependencies for machine learning.

-pip install requirements.txt
+You can install Conda for python which resolves all the dependencies for machine learning. pip install requirements.txt

-Procedure
+# Procedure
 Run create_dataset.py for converting the video to images.
 Then run main.py to train the model.
 Finally, run model.py for testing your model.